Liberal socialism: Ethical socialism in Britain

+Liberal socialism has exercised influence in British politics, especially in the variant known as ethical socialism.
 Ethical socialism is an important ideology of the Labour Party.
 Labour Prime Minister Clement Attlee supported the ideology, which played a large role in his party's policies during the postwar 1940s.
 Half a century after Attlee's tenure, Tony Blair, another Labour Prime Minister, also described himself as an adherent of ethical socialism, which for him embodies the values of "social justice, the equal worth of each citizen, equality of opportunity, community".
 Influenced by Attlee and John Macmurray (who himself was influenced by Green), Blair has defined the ideology in similar terms as earlier adherents—with an emphasis on the common good, rights and responsibilities as well as support of an organic society in which individuals flourish through cooperation.
 Blair argued that Labour ran into problems in the 1960s and 1970s when it abandoned ethical socialism and that its recovery required a return to the values promoted by the Attlee government.
 However, Blair's critics (both inside and outside Labour) have accused him of completely abandoning socialism in favour of capitalism.